neoshrek/qrveloz-mcp/README.md

 > **Note:** There is a limit of one token request per IP per 24 hours to prevent abuse.
 If the call fails, wait 24 hours or sign up at [qrveloz.com](https://qrveloz.com) for a permanent account.

+> **⚠️ QR code lifetime:** Guest QR codes are permanently deleted ~180 days after the token is issued (90-day token + 90-day grace period).
+Claim your account at [qrveloz.com/claim](https://qrveloz.com/claim) before the token expires to keep your codes permanently.

 ### 3 — Add the token to your client config

 Replace `YOUR_API_KEY` in the config file with your token, then restart your AI client: